 - Crafting compliant employment contracts

 - Ensuring compliance with employment laws

-Partnering with an international PEO partner is especially helpful when a company engages in a cross-border transaction and faces acquisition and employment challenges such as:
+Partnering with an international professional employer organization is especially helpful when a company engages in a cross-border transaction and faces acquisition and employment challenges such as:

 - Country-specific employment compliance